top of page

 WHAT ARE THE HELMET REQUIREMENTS?

 We always recommend full-face helmets but open-face helmets are acceptable.
 All helmets must have a current Snell SA rating sticker – 2010 or 2015 – and be in good condition.
+DOT motorcycle helmets do not meet Summit Point safety criteria and are not acceptable.

 Notes: